Weeks 1-12, 2026

 Walking along the banks of the Danube I find an old football and realise that, composed of 20 hexagons and 12 pentagons it is an example of an Archimedean semi-regular solid.

 In geometry, where each of the five regular, so-called „Platonic Solids“, are formed from a single regular figure, the semi-regular solids are formed from two or three such figures.
 Discovered in Antiquity, the semi-regular solids were investigated and written about by Archimedes.
-Yet by the Renaissance, Archimedes‘ work had become lost and all that was known about the semi-regular solids were their basic properties and that they were thirteen in number.
-During the fifteenth century Piero della Francesca worked out how to construct six of the lost solids, including the truncated icosahedron.
+By the Renaissance, Archimedes‘ work had become lost and all that remained was a list of their properties compiled by Pappus.
+Yet Pappus‘ work was limited to a single manuscript and so was as good as unread.
+Realising for himself that from the Platonic Solids other bodies could be generated by cutting corners off, Piero della Francesca worked out how to construct six semi-regular solids, including the truncated icosahedron.

 During the nineteenth century, a thirteenth century prayerbook was identified as being a palimpsest, which is a manuscript where the original text and images have been washed and scraped away so that the parchment may be re-used.
 Dating from the tenth century, in its original form, the book was a product of the Macedonian Renaissance and featured a number of works of Greek geometry, including Archimedes‘ lost work on the thirteen solids.
 In the thirteen century, the text and drawings were scraped away and the volume was turned into a prayerbook.
 As the scratched away letters can be recognized, during the nineteenth century, the palimpsest was identified as containing lost works of Greek geometry and in 1915, the discovery was announced in an academic journal.
 During a tulmultuos period that followed the First World War, the monastery where the work was found was forced to evacuate its library and the manuscript went missing.
 For seventy years it was lost and only re-surfaced prior to being auctioned in the 1990ies.
 The manuscript it transpired, had been acquired by a businessman in Paris who had hoped to sell it privately.
 To raise the value, fake illuminations had been painted over some of the pages.
 Nevetheless, despite the „enhancement“, a private sale could not be arranged and the man’s daughter had no choice but to go to an auction house and accept that the matter would go public.
 This resulted in the monastery to whom the manuscript had originally belonged, contesting the legality of the ownership, with the charges being however overruled.
 At the ensuing auction, the work was purchased by an anoymous American buyer and deposited at the Walters Museum in Baltimore so that it could be studied and conserved.
 Using a variety of image analysing techniques, the whole of the original text has now been recovered and Archimedes‘ work on the thirteen semi-regular solids may again once be read.
 See: en.wikipedia.org and archimedespalimpsest.org.